ahmadalli/public-notes/docs/0040-finding-work/020-preparing-for-applying.md

 ## Preparing your Resume

-There are lots of good resources on this topic.
-Personally, I recommend ensuring your resume adheres to the following rules:
+In a perfect world, we would have a well written resume with eye-catching style that includes plenty of impactful experiences.
+But, we need to work with what we have.
+From previous experience, I take an iterative approach to improve my resume.
+I start with **structure**, then **wording and formatting**, and finally **content**.
+There are lots of useful resources on these topics.
+Here are some tips that I've found useful:

+### Structure

+- Keep the resume under two pages.
+You can use two column layouts to make it more compact
+- Put more essential information at the top of your resume
+- Use common resume templates, and preferably LaTeX.
+This would make your resume more compatible with ATS systems
+- Use a template that supports rating your skills
+- Review spacing and alignment

+### Wording and Formatting

+- Be concise when writing your position titles, descriptions, and bullet points
+- Review your wording and grammar. **Grammatical mistakes are a big red flag for recruiters.** Tools like Grammarly can be helpful in checking your wording and grammar
+- Don't use adjectives to describe yourself and your skills.
+Quantify your proficiency in a skill by using numbers.
+For example, use "I'm 80% proficient in Python" instead of "I'm a good programmer"
+- Don't repeat yourself

+### Content

+- Make sure you include the keywords that are mentioned in the job description
 - Use STAR method to describe your experience
-- Make sure you include the keywords that are mentioned in the job description
-- Use common resume templates, and preferably LaTeX.
-This would make your resume more compatible with ATS systems.
-- Make sure your resume is not longer than 2 pages.
-You can use two column layout to make it more compact.
-- Review your wording and grammar. **Grammatical mistakes are a big red flag for recruiters.**

 :::tip

-Recruiters usually spend less than 10 seconds on your resume.
-So make sure your content is easy to read and the important parts are highlighted.
-These rules might be helpful:
+Recruiters usually spend less than 10 seconds reviewing a resume.
+So, make sure your content is easy to read and the important parts are highlighted.

-- Review spacing and alignment
-- Be concise with position titles, descriptions, and bullet points
-- Put more important information at the top of your resume
-- Try not to repeat yourself

 :::